-Youth and Teen Programming
+Youth and Teen Programs

 Through fun and interactive activities using literature, visual and performance arts, and multimedia, kids and teens have the unique opportunity to participate in an array of cultural art classes, workshops, and camps.
 Important themes include Asian and Asian American history, contemporary issues, diaspora studies, and multiculturalism.

 Register now at austintexas.gov/parksonline or in person at the AARC.
 Online Registration is available for most programs/events except for Youth Spring and Summer Camps.
 Account creation is required for new enrollees.
 If you have previously enrolled in a Parks and Recreation program before, please call us at (512) 974-1700 to get your account information.